Lovebird Heavy Metals Testing: Third-Party Results, Cassava Safety & Transparency

 As a founder and as a parent, I try my best to find and source the cleanest ingredients possible.
 It's important you have the information necessary to make informed decisions for you and your family.

 Hopefully this is helpful.
 As a parent on low tox journey, I know how anxiety-filled it can be.
+It is impossible to avoid 100% of toxins but it’s helpful to be informed to help manage your overall toxic load.
 There are certain products I avoid because of high test results and there are some important steps to help reducing your toxic load from fresh produce too.

 1) Buy organic: use the EWG clean 15 and dirty dozen to limit exposure and save some money